dwbapst/recipes/recipes/deep-dish_Chicago_pizza.md

 1. Mix crust ingredients; knead to make a smooth crust.
 Let rise for 60 minutes.
 2. Grease a 14" deep-dish pizza pan with oil, covering the bottom and sides.
-3. Stretch dough in the pan, let rest for 15 minutes.
+3. Stretch dough in pie pan, let rest for 15 minutes.
 Preheat oven to 425°F.
 4. Continue stretching dough up the sides of the pan.
 Let rest for 15 more minutes.
 5. Bake crust for 10 minutes.
 Prepare filling by draining and seasoning tomatoes.
 6. Layer mozzarella, sausage/vegetables, tomato mixture in crust.
 Top with Parmesan, drizzle with oil.